UrbsLab/ExSTraCS_ML_Pipeline_Binary_Notebook/README.md

 ***
 # Prerequisites for Use
 ## Environment Requirements
 In order to run this pipeline as a Jupyter Notebook you must have the proper environment set up on your computer.
 Python 3 as well as a number of Python packages are required.
 Most of these requirements are satisfied by installing the most recent version of anaconda (https://docs.anaconda.com/anaconda/install/).
 We used Anaconda3 with python version 3.7.7 during this pipeline development.
-In addition to the packages included in anaconda, the following packages will need to be installed separately (or possibly updated, if you have an older version installed):
+In addition to the packages included in anaconda, the following packages will need to be installed separately (or possibly updated, if you have an older version installed).
+We recommend installing them within the 'anaconda prompt' that installs with anaconda:

 * scikit-rebate (To install: pip install skrebate)
 * xgboost (To install: pip install xgboost)